-I'm sharing my green living room walls, what colors go with green in my space and how I’m slowly achieving that whole vintage-traditional, mid-centuryesque style.
+I'm sharing my green living room walls, what colors go with dark green and more about my dark green living room journey.

 If you are a longtime reader, then you might know that five days before Christmas (while Luke was on a work trip) back in 2018, I decided to paint my living room walls green.
 I'm one of those people who likes to do projects when the mood strikes me.
 I'm motivated that way, for some reason.

 Affiliate links below.
 Thanks for supporting me!
 Click to read my privacy and disclosure policy.

 Green Living Room with Forest Green Paint